 Lehmann Maupin, the gallery that ironically represents both Thomas and Teller, released a statement.
 It said Teller’s images “have rightly been compared” to Thomas’s, emphasized the depth of meaning behind the look and style of her work, and distinguished Teller’s fine art practice which it represents, from his editorial work, which it does not.
 Teller and Paris Vogue haven’t commented on the flap.

 RIHANNA’S FORTHCOMING British Vogue cover was shot by photographer Nick Knight.
-The beautiful images frame her famous face in lavish crush of intensely colored florals and rare botanicals.
+The beautiful images frame her famous face in a lavish crush of intensely colored florals and rare botanicals.
 Japanese flower artist Makoto Azuma made the facial bouquets and head pieces she wore.

 Edward Enninful, editor of British Vogue, chose Rihanna as his cover star.
 Enninful was named editor of British Vogue last April and took the helm Aug.
-1. He is first man and first black editor of the century-old fashion publication.
+1. He is the first man and first black editor of the century-old fashion publication.

 A Ghanaian-born Brit, Enninful previously served as fashion and creative director at W Magazine, after getting his start early at i-D magazine.
 According to reports, he began as fashion director at age 18 and remained at the British fashion title for two decades.
 His connection with Knight goes way back.
 The photographer worked regularly for i-D throughout the 80s and 90s.